In this tour, you will visit popular cultural tourist destinations in Tokyo City.

 What we will do

-- We start our tour with Tokyo’s Imperial Palace (Kōkyo, literally “imperial residence”), once called Edo castle (Edo is the old name for Tokyo), residence of the shōgun and currently main residence of the Emperor of Japan.
+* We continue with Tokyo’s **Imperial Palace** (Kōkyo, literally “imperial residence”), once called Edo castle (Edo is the old name of Tokyo), residence of the shōgun and currently main residence of the Emperor of Japan.
 The Palace is still surrounded by the original moat and imposing gates and ancient watchtowers can still be seen along the walls.